beancount/ledger2beancount/README.md

 Commodity symbols (like $, € and £) are supported and converted to their respective commodity codes (like USD, EUR, GBP).
 Update `commodity_map` if you use other symbols.

-Commodities can be placed in front of the amount in ledger.
-This is converted to beancount as the amount followed by the commodity.

 ### Flags